 Bills are emailed/mailed to students on a regular basis.
 However it isn’t necessary to wait for a bill to pay.
 View a statement of your account at any time online at nwc.edu/MyNWC.
 You may also contact the Business Office for balances or other account questions.

-Any student with an unpaid balance and not on a payment plan is subject to withdrawal from all classes 30 days after the semester begins.
+Any student with an unpaid balance and not on a payment plan is subject to withdrawal from all classes 30 days after the first drop date.
 If withdrawn for nonpayment, the student remains responsible for the entire balance owed, with interest charged monthly at a rate of 1 percent (12 percent annual rate).
+Students with an outstanding balance with the college will not be able to register for a following semester until paid in full or payment arrangements are made.

 Unpaid accounts are typically sent to a collection agency for withdrawn students who still have a balance 30 days after withdrawal.